The Tamarack Team

 Since 2011 Melanie has enjoyed the privilege of serving Tamarack Camps under the auspices of Steve Engel, Tamarack Camps CEO.
 She thoroughly enjoys assisting our “commander in chief” accomplish his extraordinarily good work.
 She thrives in the challenge of making the impossible possible!
 Melanie is truly grateful to have been weaved into such a close-knit, vibrant community!

 Carly is no stranger to summers at Tamarack Camps, as she began her camp journey at 7 years old and has been a committed camper and staff ever since!
-Her previous titles include Development Associate, Program Director, Assistant Director and now, Carly assumes the role as Associate Director.
-In this capacity, she oversees the hiring and management of the seasonal staff, camp’s program areas, operations including our dining services, and support to the camper care team.
+Her previous titles include Development Associate, Program Director, Assistant Director, Associate Director, and now, Carly assumes the role as Director.
 Carly holds a Bachelor’s Degree in Communication from Western Michigan University.
 When not in the camp office, you can find Carly on the lake waterskiing or swimming with our campers.
 During the off-season, Carly lives in Huntington Woods with her husband Michael, and two children, Joshua (current Tamarack camper) and Marlee (camper 2022).

 Helayne started on her Tamarack adventure as a camper in Dorm 2 (2nd grade) at our former Brighton site.
 She spent 8 years as a camper and has over 30 years as a staff member, including a counselor, supervisor, program director and currently as the Director of Family Camping.
 She has worked in a professional capacity for our agency, as the Director of Family Camping for 14 years.
 Helayne also has been involved in our community’s Jewish Family Education Project and is an educator at Hillel Day School of Metropolitan Detroit.